SOUTHERN NEW ENGLAND TRUNKLINE TRAIL:

-Starting from the East Thompson Road parking area in CT; Map board located here for the Airline SP Trail.
-From the map board head northeast across E Thompson Rd (Caution no crosswalk), up the gravel embankment and past the yellow gate along the hard packed dirt and gravel Airline SP Trail.
+Starting from the East Thompson Road parking area in CT; Map Board located here for the Airline State Park Trail.
+From the Map Board head northeast across E Thompson Rd (Caution no crosswalk), up the gravel embankment and past the yellow gate along the hard packed dirt and gravel Airline State Park Trail.
 After 0.2 miles you travel underneath an old wooden bridge (thought to have transported cattle over the RR).

 Note; Also nearby is the Hermit Cave.
 See; HERMIT CAVE for more information.